-On June 26th, 2019, LANDac will launch the Professional Learning Programme on Land Governance and Field Mediation.
+On June 26th, 2019, LANDac launched the Professional Learning Programme on Land Governance and Field Mediation.
 The programme brings together professionals working on sustainable and/or inclusive land governance in a community of practice.
 While working at NGOs, governmental agencies, universities or businesses, these LANDac fellows (based in different African countries) will exchange experiences and best practices.
-Furthermore, they will bring stakeholders together in the field to identify ways to make land-based investments - whether in agriculture, infrastructure, nature conservation or natural resource extraction – more inclusive and sustainable.
+Furthermore, they will bring stakeholders together in the field to identify ways to make land-based investments – whether in agriculture, infrastructure, nature conservation or natural resource extraction – more inclusive and sustainable.

-Over the years, through extensive research and multi-stakeholder projects like the , , the Securing Women’s Land Rights in Africa and , we have found that when it comes to (foreign) investments in land in the global South, the quality of environmental and social impact assessments (ESIAs) tends to be poor and does not allow for mapping the full range of socio-economic impact pathways.
+Over the years, through extensive research and multi-stakeholder projects like the Securing Women’s Land Rights in Africa and , we have found that when it comes to (foreign) investments in land in the global South, the quality of environmental and social impact assessments (ESIAs) tends to be poor and does not allow for mapping the full range of socio-economic impact pathways.
 Often, engagement with local communities takes place at the tail end of investment preparations and the level of community participation is limited.
 Due to the lack of information, expectations about the benefits of the investments are often not met and there is no systematic approach of monitoring or keeping communities ‘in the loop’.
 There is a clear need for more knowledge about ‘best practices’: how do we ensure Free, Prior and Informed Consent (FPIC), fair consultation processes and equal benefit sharing between investors and communities?
-Through learning and exchange, this programme aims to address those questions.
+Through learning and exchange, this programme aims to address those questions. , , the

-The programme launch will take place on the 26th of June, 2019 in Utrecht, the Netherlands.
+The programme launch took place on the 26th of June, 2019 in Utrecht, the Netherlands.
 This year, the first eight LANDac fellows will come together in Utrecht for a learning and exchange trajectory prior to the LANDac Annual International Conference on July 4-5.
 After also participating in the LANDac Summer School ‘Land Governance for Development’, fellows will return to their home base from where they will monitor land-based investments and bring together communities, investors, NGOs and the (local) government to identify opportunities to make investments more beneficial for local groups (e.g. men, women youth, farmers, etc) .
 During a year, LANDac will continuously facilitate learning and exchange between fellows, between fellows and LANDac partners, and LANDac will organise another exchange meeting in the Netherlands in June 2020.

 With the programme, LANDac creates an international network of land governance fellows that regularly comes together for learning and exchange.
 By expanding the network each year with a new group of fellows, LANDac aims to strengthen its ties with professionals on the ground and contribute to more sustainable and inclusive investments.